nizarchoudhury/buildkite-demo-app/README.md

 Another block stage is implemented as an "Approval step."
 This is a simulation of what could happen in a production DevOps environment which may need an approval from a team lead, a Release Engineer, etc. If you choose yes, then the pipeline will continue and execute a shell script to run the Go app inside a docker container.
 The end result should be "Hello (name)!"
 If you choose no, then the pipeline will throw an error and fail, as the build was not approved to proceed.

+There are some files here that are unused - I kept them as relics of my (many) trials and errors.
+Feel free to reach out if you have any questions!

 ---------------------------------------------------------------------------------------------------------------------------------